-What’s happening in my brain when I’m mindful?
+What happens in my brain when I’m practising mindfulness?

 Exactly how the brain works is still something of a mystery to scientists.
 We understand there are areas of the brain that are responsible for specific functions.
 The frontal lobe, for example, is where future planning takes place.
 We also know there are many connections between these areas.
-Despite having some knowledge, we’re still piecing together exactly how this produces thoughts and feelings.
+But, there are still gaps in our knowledge on exactly how this produces thoughts and feelings.

-Nevertheless, evidence has linked practising mindfulness to changes in many parts of the brain.
+Evidence has linked practising mindfulness to changes in many parts of the brain.
 Some research suggests that mindfulness can affect the production of chemicals that change our mood.
-Other evidence shows that connections between different regions of the brain change when we are mindful.
+We also know that connections between different regions of the brain change when we are mindful.

-Scientists have used MRI scans to see how the brain changes when people practise mindfulness, yielding some fascinating results.
-Evidence suggests that particular areas of the brain may either shrink or grow in response to regular mindfulness practice.
+Scientists have used MRI scans to see how the brain changes when people practise mindfulness.
+This has highlighted some fascinating results.
+Evidence suggests that certain areas of the brain may either shrink or grow in response to regular mindfulness practice.
 Here are a few examples.

 - Mindfulness and stress.
-Research shows that after practising mindfulness, the grey matter in your brain’s amygdala – a region known for its role in stress – can become smaller.
+After practising mindfulness, the grey matter in your brain’s amygdala – a region known for its role in stress – can become smaller.
 Studies have also shown similar brain changes in people who meditate.